Chart Color Schemes

 The latest Census data sees Karuah placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Notably, Australian Aboriginal representation is higher at 8.6% in Karuah compared to the regional average of 4.5%.
-Welsh (0.8%) and Russian (0.5%) populations are also relatively higher than their respective regional averages of 0.7% and 0.2%.
+Notably, Australian Aboriginal representation was higher at 8.6% compared to the regional average of 4.5%.
+Welsh and Russian populations also differed from regional averages, being 0.8% and 0.5%, respectively, versus 0.7% and 0.2%.

 Frequently Asked Questions - Diversity